EdwardOst/talend_distro/README.md

 * out (rw) - output data
 * temp (rw) – transient and can always be deleted prior to the container (re)start

+The volume mounts are addressed when launching containers with the Docker Run command rather than in the Docker Image build.
+As a result, this has no impact on the Manifest or job2docker approach.
+It a container issue rather than an image issue.

-I have attached these volumes to host files so that we can see the resulting output and verify that things ran successfully.
+The sample jobs include a custom run script which attaches these volumes to host files so that the resulting output is visible.
-In practice you might well use other Docker data containers for this purpose.

-This sample uses volumes for sensitive data.
+The sample jobs use volumes for sensitive data.
 While it separated from less sensitive configuraiton data, this is not best practice.
 A preferred approach would be to use [Kubernetes Service Catalog](https://kubernetes.io/docs/concepts/service-catalog/)